 An entire family eliminated.
 A pregnant mother killed by her husband’s bare hands before he also murdered their two precious little girls.

-This is the description of the Chris Watts case, a case so disturbing it shocked the nation.
+This is the description of the Chris Watts case, a case so disturbing it shocked the nation and is featured in the season premiere of "Criminal Confessions," airing Saturday, Dec.
+7 at 6pm ET/PT on Oxygen.
 Watts confessed to killing his wife, Shanann, who was 15 weeks pregnant with the couple's unborn son, and his two young daughters, Bella and Celeste.
 The family's bodies were all found in an oil field where Watts had worked–Shanann buried in a shallow grave and his children's bodies stuffed into oil tankers.

 But before the horrible murders, the family's life appeared to be basically perfect, at least from the outside.
 Watts was a man who appeared to have it all, a beautiful, happy family who he lived with in inside a beautiful Colorado suburban home.

 The family’s digital footprint painted a pretty picture at first glance.
 On Facebook, Shanann referred to Chris as “my ROCK!” and “the best dad us girls could ask for.”
 On Valentine's Day, she posted on Instagram: “I love this man more than words can say!
 He’s my Rock, my love, my biggest fan, supporter and my husband!
 I couldn’t of hand picked a better man to call my husband and father to our girls!”

 Then, there were the many videos that Shanann posted to her Facebook page.
 They showed Watts as a loving father to his children, teaching his daughters how to read.
 He expresses excitement in one video when he learns that Shanann is pregnant for a third time.
 In another clip, his daughter Bella sings about her “hero dad.”